Robin’s Journey2026-05-12T20:26:23+00:00

 In my mid-30s I experienced symptoms of PMS with each monthly cycle.
 I asked my doctor if there was anything that could be done to reduce the symptoms.
 His solution was to write me a prescription for tranquilizers.
 When it came to filling it, however, I had a strong sense I should not do this.
 I listened.
 A few weeks later I threw the prescription away and didn’t think about again for years.

-Wegscheider-Cruse described distinct roles family members assume: the enabler, the hero, the scapegoat, the lost child and the mascot.
+The book described distinct roles family members assume: the enabler, the hero, the scapegoat, the lost child and the mascot.
 As I read the chapters, I saw myself and my siblings.
 Our names could have been written on the chapters so accurately were our lives and struggles described.
-I read these words in the description of my role: prone to work-aholism, migraine headaches and dependency on tranquilizers.
-I was stunned!
-I shivered as I remembered the prescription for tranquilizers I’d had in my hand—and the warning not to fill it.
-What if I hadn’t received it?
-Or heeded it?
+As I read these words in the description of my role I was stunned: prone to workaholism, migraine headaches and DEPENDENCY ON TRANQUILIZERS!
+I remembered the prescription I’d had in my hand—and the warning not to fill it.
+What if I hadn’t heeded it?
 How different might my life have been?
 I was deeply grateful even though I didn’t know where the warning came from.

 3. God Comes Knocking

-God used a mundane situation on an ordinary day to intercede in my life in a way that let me know I was hearing from Him.
-It happened a couple of years after the discovery of our family roles.
+A couple of years later, God used a mundane situation on an ordinary day to intercede in my life in a way that let me know I was hearing from Him.

-I was reading a world history book during my lunch hour at work, required for a course I was taking via home study to complete my AAS degree in Graphic Design.
-On this day, I was reading about Martin Luther and the Reformation.
-I read that Luther believed all people should have a Bible, read it and know the scriptures.
+I was reading a world history book during my lunch hour at work, required for a course I was taking.
+The chapter was about Martin Luther and the Protestant Reformation.
+Luther believed that all people should read the Bible.
+The scriptures were for everyone, not only priests.
 I knew instantly I believed this!
-I felt it body and soul.
-The Catholic church doesn’t teach this and it’s the only faith instruction I had as a child.
-Because I was directed to have a Bible and read it, I knew that God was calling me to do this.
+This belief was not embraced by the Catholic church which is the only faith instruction I had as a child.
+Because I was directed to own and read the Bible, I knew God was calling me to do this.

 When I got home from work that night, I told my husband, Tom, “Guess what!
 I am a protestant, just like you!”
 We said a prayer of thanks to God.
 I bought my first Bible and began to read it.
-We began to talk about finding a church home.
-But we dallied and four years later, God came knocking again…
+Several years pass before He knocked again.

 4. 9/11